snowman-repos/book/project_managers/README.md

 ### The Kick-Off Meeting

 By this stage, you've been learning and thinking a lot about this project.
-You know exactly what needs to be done and how your team might be able do it.
+You hopefully have some background information, a feature list, maybe even stakeholder interviews.
+You have a pretty good idea of what needs to be done and how your team might be able do it.